 - Secondly, the T2 chip’s secure boot feature doesn’t just disallow the running of non-native OS applications, it also acts as a barrier between the erasure software and the data storage disks that need to be erased, effectively hiding them from view.
 So, even if the user can boot up erasure software, the software still can’t touch the data.

 - Thirdly, even if there were a way to get past the T2 function of obscuring the disks to perform an erasure, there is often no verifiable proof that data has been erased.

 Thankfully, health, education, technology and other industries can indeed make sure that confidential data is securely erased, even if they use newer Mac devices.
-And, as far as we know, there’s only a single data erasure solution capable of erasing Macs with this T2 chip: Blancco LUN Eraser.
+In keeping with our commitment to support changing security technologies across a variety of drive types, Blancco offers two innovative solutions that tackle Mac erasure: Blancco LUN Eraser and Blancco Drive Eraser.